rashmijayasekara/rashmijayasekara/README.md

   <img src="https://skillicons.dev/icons?i=ts,nextjs,nodejs,java,kotlin,spring,docker,prisma,py&perrow=9" />
 </p>

 Backend is where I live.
-Designing APIs, structuring monorepos, wiring up auth and Stripe — then making sure none of it falls over in production.
+Designing APIs, structuring monorepos, wiring up auth and Stripe, then making sure none of it falls over in production.
 The stuff users never see but always notice when it breaks.

 ---